panzerlop/panzerlop/README.md

 Welcome to my collection of scripts, fixes and guides for Linux ( using K ubuntu ).
+Many guides work with a little tweaking under most Debian derivitives.

 <b> Files preceded by a number assume previous number has been read and / or completed. </b>

 The TASystemSettings.ini is for Rocket League - it makes it sharper and more optimised - fixing the blurry image.